spoutn1k/mcmap/README.md

 When passing only a level, `mcmap` will try to guess the size of the existing terrain, but the Minecraft storage format does not make is easy.
 The best results are achieved using `-from x z -to X Z` to define an area to render.

-If rendering large areas, working in threded mode can greatly speed up the process.
+If rendering large areas, working in threaded mode can greatly speed up the process.
 Try using `-splits` with the number of cores your CPU has for the best performance.

-### __Windows__

-Native Windows is currently unsupported, although the program works using [Ubuntu on windows](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview) to get a linux terminal and launch it from there, as on a linux platform.

-Most of the code uses `std::filesystem` to access files and from my understanding should be cross-platform.
-I have no experience nor interest in making a Windows GUI, but it should be pretty straightforward.

 ## Color file format